Kofun period: Kofun tombs

-Kofun (from Middle Chinese kú 古 "ancient" + bjun 墳 "burial mound") are burial mounds built for members of the ruling class from the 3rd to the 7th centuries in Japan, and the Kofun period takes its name from the distinctive earthen mounds.
-The mounds contained large stone burial chambers, and some are surrounded by moats.
+Kofun (古墳, ancient tumuli) are tumuli built for the ruling class from the 3rd to the 7th centuries in Japan, and the Kofun period takes its name from these distinctive earthen mounds.
+Kofun contained large stone burial chambers, and some are surrounded by moats.

-Kofun have four basic shapes: round and square are the most common, followed by 'scallop-shell' and 'keyhole.'
-The keyhole tomb is a distinct style found only in Japan, with a square front and round back.
-Kofun range in size from several meters to over 400 meters long, and unglazed pottery figures (Haniwa) were often buried under a kofun's circumference.
+Kofun have four basic shapes: round and square are the most common, followed by hotategaikei kofun 'scallop-shell kofun' and zempō-kōen fun 'keyhole kofun.'
+The keyhole tomb is a distinct style found only in Japan, with a square front and a round back.
+Kofun range in size from several meters to over 400 meters long, and haniwa (unglazed pottery figures) were often buried under a kofun's circumference.